 So what do you do with your ever-nosey dog?
 Get him involved in an AKC Tracking event where he can sniff and smell to his heart’s content and demonstrate his natural ability to recognize and follow a scent.
-It’s a perfect way for you and your dog to enjoy many hours together, outside in the fresh air, honing his natural abilities.
+It’s the perfect way for you and your dog to enjoy many hours together, outside in the fresh air, honing his natural abilities.
+Champion trackers can compete in the AKC National Tracking Invitational.

 Any breed can compete and must be: